Scony/godot-gdscript-toolkit/README.md

 - A parser that produces a parse tree for debugging and educational purposes.
 - A linter that performs a static analysis according to some predefined configuration.
 - A formatter that formats the code according to some predefined rules.
+- A code metrics calculator which calculates cyclomatic complexity of functions and classes.

 ## Installation